Fast Contact-Implicit Model-Predictive Control: Conclusion

-In summary, we have presented differentiable contact-dynamics that can be utilized in an MPC framework that performs robust tracking for robotic systems that make and break contact with their environments.
+In summary, we have presented fast differentiable contact dynamics that can be utilized in an MPC framework that performs robust tracking for robotic systems that make and break contact with their environments.
 There remain many exciting avenues to explore in future work.
-First, with a more efficient implementation, and potential use of parallelization and hardware acceleration, we expect CI-MPC can run in real-time onboard quadruped and biped hardware.
-Second, instead of linearization, it should be possible to perform higher-fidelity convex MPC online by utilizing the nonlinear second-order friction cone instead of its linearized approximation.
-Next, an interesting comparison for CI-MPC would be against a nonlinear MPC implementation in terms of reliability and ability to generate dynamic behaviors.
-A natural extension of this work, which was focused on locomotion, is to the manipulation domain where control through contact is similarly an open problem.
-Finally, a library of templates, comprising reference trajectories and associated MPC policies, could be assembled to enable more diverse behavior online and Markov decision processes could be optimized in a task-and-motion-planning framework in order to generate complex long-horizon plans.
+First, it should be possible to perform higher-fidelity convex approximations of the contact dynamics that utilize second-order friction cones instead of its linearized approximation.
+This could enable tracking of highly dynamic behaviors that leverage accurate sliding contacts.
+Second, a natural extension of this work, which was focused on locomotion, is to the manipulation domain, potentially with quasi-static models, where control through contact is similarly an open problem, but where dynamics are slower and more amenable to online optimization.
+Third, in our hardware experiments, we utilized a simplified planning model for the quadruped.
+Similar point-contact models should extend to bipeds and humanoid systems, potentially even dexterous hands.
+Lastly, a library of template behaviors, comprising CI-MPC policies, could be composed to enable more diverse behavior online with a high-level agent composing templates in a task-and-motion-planning framework in order to generate complex long-horizon plans.}